Bundesbank board member says no German real estate bubble

+* Updates that it will issue 15,545 new units at 115,046 yen per unit via private placement to Nomura Securities on March 14

-FRANKFURT German central bank executive board member Andreas Dombret sees no sign of a bubble forming in the broader real estate market, dismissing fears centered around a residential property price rise that continues to exceed overall inflation rates.
+FRANKFURT Jan 26 German central bank executive board member Andreas Dombret sees no sign of a bubble forming in the broader real estate market, dismissing fears centred around a residential property price rise that continues to exceed overall inflation rates.

 "A panic is not justified," the Bundesbank's Dombret said in comments published on Saturday by business weekly WirtschaftsWoche.